 Im happy to share that the International Business Innovation Association (InBIA) will kick off its 30thInternational Conference on Business Incubation with Alex Osterwalder as the opening keynote.
-Osterwalder invented the Bus2013-11-08 17.02.15iness Model Canvas and is the lead author of the Business Model Generation and Value Proposition Design books, which sold over a million copies in 37 languages.
+Osterwalder invented the Business Model Canvas and is the lead author of the Business Model Generation and Value Proposition Design books, which sold over a million copies in 37 languages.
 I was fortunate to have taken Osterwalders masterclass and have been teaching the methodology to Business Incubators all over the world.
 Having him speak at the largest gathering of business incubator managers in the world is very good news indeed.

 Read InBIA’s press release here.